Never Struggle Planning Activities Again

 Easy to use activity booklets for your troop meeting.

-How to Celebrate May Day as a Troop
+How to Celebrate May Day as a Girl Scout Troop

-Warm air is in the breeze, flowers are popping up all over, and the time has come to celebrate the coming of spring!
-May 1st is called May Day, and this is the perfect time to celebrate the beginning of spring with your troop.
+Warm air is in the breeze, flowers are popping up, and the time has come to celebrate spring!
+May 1st is called May Day, and it is the perfect time to celebrate the beginning of spring with your Girl Scout troop.

 The History of May Day

 There is a lot behind the history of May Day.
-It has permeated lots of different cultures with many different meanings attached to it, but the main theme is ushering in and celebrating spring!
+It has permeated many different cultures with many meanings attached to it, but the main theme is ushering in and celebrating spring!

-There are so many ways you can celebrate May Day, and you have probably already done some of these with your family.
-However, this article will give you some helpful ideas for how to celebrate it with any grade level Girl Scout troop!
+You can celebrate May Day in so many ways, and you have probably already done some of these with your family.
+However, this article will give you some helpful ideas for how to celebrate it with any grade-level Girl Scout troop!

 There are so many ways you could translate this fun tradition to your Girl Scouts celebration.
 You can help your girls create baskets of treats and flowers for themselves or their families, gift them to other troop members, distribute the baskets in a neighborhood, or choose a specific cause or location like a nearby charity, faith partner, or retirement home with notes from your girls to show your Girl Scout pride.
 This is the perfect opportunity to make a positive impact on your community.